 Photonics, Materials, and Sensors

 The dramatic advances in nano-manufacturing have revolutionized the fields of optics and electronics.
 Composite materials referred to as electromagnetic metamaterials can provide the means to precisely control the flow of light and overcome previously believed physical limitations such as the diffraction of light.
 This is accomplished by precise nano-engineering of the composite materials which is equivalent to virtually creating new types of quasi-atoms and quasi-molecules.
 The potential of the field of metamaterials has been broadly recognized by the scientific community with the TIME magazine including it as one of the Top 10 Scientific Discoveries of 2008.
-The Center for Applied Physics Studies (CAPS) have been on the forefront of this emerging interdisciplinary field of study with our faculty working on
+The Center for Applied Physics Studies (CAPS) has been at the forefront of this emerging interdisciplinary field of study with our faculty working on

 - metamaterials and electromagnetic invisibility devices,

 - optical traps and mimicking gravitational effects in the lab,

 - optoelectronics devices operating at switching rates up to 1THz,